Thomas Pitt: In the Mughal Empire

 In 1674, Pitt went to India with the East India Company, and soon began trading for himself as an "interloper" in defiance of the East India Company's legal monopoly on Indian trade.
 Upon his return to England, he was fined £400 for his actions, although by that time he was already very wealthy and could easily afford the fine.
 He then proceeded to buy the manor of Stratford, Wiltshire and its surrounding borough of Old Sarum.
 With that acquisition he gained a seat in the House of Commons, as it was a rotten borough, although his first seat was as the member for Salisbury in the Convention Parliament of 1689.
 The purchase of Old Sarum would have a significant effect on English history, as the seat would pass to Pitt's rather influential descendants.
 Pitt returned to India and eventually was hired by the East India Company.

 In August 1698, Pitt arrived at Madras as the President of the East India Company and was entrusted to negotiate an end to the Child's War with the Mughal Emperor Aurangzeb.
-In August 1699, he had been appointed as the Governor of Fort St. George.
+In August 1699, he had been appointed as the Governor of Fort St. George and in the same year helped the Danes defeat Tanjore.
 In 1702, when the fort was besieged by Daud Khan of the Carnatic, the Mughal Empire's local subedar (lieutenant), Pitt was instructed to seek peace.
 He later bought out some of the Carnatic region.
 He began garrisoning East India Company forts by raising regiments of local sepoys by hiring from Hindu warrior castes, arming them with the latest weapons and deploying them under the command of English officers to save Madras, his base of operations, from further Mughal harassment.